coletonodonnell/coleton.io/content/posts/algo.md

     0   1   2   3   4   5   6   7   8
 ```

 To begin, set the first element as the pivot element.
-The idea behind quicksort is that we determine a place that is sorted, so each value left of the pivot is less than or equal to the pivot, and eveything to the right of the pivot is greater than or equal to the pivot.
+The idea behind quicksort is that we determine a place that is sorted, so each value left of the pivot is less than or equal to the pivot, and everything to the right of the pivot is greater than or equal to the pivot.
 So, `i` looks for everything greater than to the pivot, and `j` looks for everything less than or equal to the pivot.
 So i starts at 0, and j starts at length of array:

 1. ```
    // First element greater than 50 is 70 at 1: